misal open log file cli (/var/log/motion/motion.log)

 2. Using less

-command allows you to scroll through the file interactively, which is useful for large files.
+The less command allows you to scroll through the file interactively, which is useful for large files.

 - Use the arrow keys or Page Up/Page Down to navigate.